nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 ## Summary
 I designed, tested and built a simple retrofit device, FRED, that reduces our research lab energy consumption by a couple of percent using some very cheap off-the-shelf electronics and a few dozen lines of code.

 FRED works by alerting researchers when they leave open their 'fume hoods' (ducted cupboards where chemicals are handled that use air flow to keep chemical vapours in).
-The data from a trial over 2 months in a real lab shows that each fume hood used an estimated 33% less energy after FRED was installed, corresponding to about 3.3 tCO2e avoided per fume hood.
+The data from a trial over 2 months in a real lab shows that each fume hood used an estimated 33% less energy after FRED was installed, corresponding to about 3.3 tCO2e avoided per fume hood, and the potential for up to 3% energy reduction at a building level if installed in all fume hoods.

 I've recently noticed an [incredible similar device being described by MIT researchers in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/) and assosciated [start-up company](https://thelichenlab.com/).
 Their results/product are encouragingly similar and validate that this is a good idea and the results are verifiable.